 When Amazon introduced buyer opt-outs for people who don’t want to receive unsolicited emails, many sellers assumed the worst.
 If Amazon was about to move away from allowing and encouraging sellers to ask for feedback, life was about to get a whole lot harder.

 This concern from sellers is wasted energy.
-In fact, buyer opt-out may even be beneficial to sellers!
+In fact, the Amazon buyer opt-out policy may even be beneficial to sellers!
 Here’s what you need to know:

 First, let’s look at what happens when buyers want to opt-out.
 Your customers will all want different things.
 Although many will love the little personal touches you include in those follow-up emails, others would rather dispense with the formalities and keep communication to a minimum.